2107 - Family Medical Leave Act / California Family Rights Act

 Employers may also require employees to provide:

-- Second or third medical opinions (at the employer's expense) for the employee only and periodic re-certification; and
+- Second or third medical opinions (at the employer's expense) for the employee only.

-If the employer has a good faith, objective reason to doubt the validity of a medical certification for his or her own medical condition, the employer may require a second medical opinion.
+If the employer has a good faith, objective reason to doubt the validity of a medical certification for their own medical condition, the employer may require a second medical opinion.
 The request will be at the employer’s own expense.
-(Cal.
-Code Regs., tit.
-2, § 11091, subd. (b)(2)(A).)
+(California Code of Regulations, title 2, section 11091, subd. (b)(2)(A).)

 The CFRA regulations provide the employer may only contact the health care provider for the limited purpose of authenticating the certification.
-(Cal.
-Code Regs., tit.
-2, § 11091, subd. (b)(2).)
+(California Code of Regulations, title 2, section 11091, subd. (b)(2).)
 Accordingly, if an employer receives a deficient or incomplete certification, the employer must write to the employee and explain the deficiencies in the certification and provide the employee an opportunity to provide the necessary information.
 Moreover, the employer should advise the employee of the consequences of failing to timely provide a complete certification.

 Military Family Leave